 Something that surprises many homeowners is that air conditioners not only keep the air cool; they also play a vital role in humidity removal.
 The season of high humidity is here, which means excessive moisture in the air leaves you feeling hot and sticky, even when temperatures are not at their most extreme.
 Moisture in the air means sweat cannot easily evaporate from your body, leaving you feeling warmer.
 Furthermore, moisture in the home can lead to the development of mold or mildew.

-In today’s guide, we’ll take a look at how air conditioners control humidity, and why you need to schedule maintenance every year with a qualified technician.
+In today’s guide, we’ll take a look at how air conditioners control humidity, and why you need to schedule periodic maintenance every year with a qualified technician.
 Through our program, you receive a thorough heating and air conditioning maintenance inspection twice a year as well as other valuable discounts and services.

 How Your Air Conditioning System Controls Humidity